lucho1/JumpPointSearch/docs/README.md

 </p>

 Theta* is an A* and D* variant (like Field D* ) but it doesn’t has fast-replanning capabilities.
 It runs on square grids and it finds shortest paths that do not strictly follow the grid by pointing to adjacent ancestors, if there is a line of sight towards that node, it can save it as a parent node, skipping the nodes in-between (what is called visibility).
 See this [AI Game Dev article](http://aigamedev.com/open/tutorials/theta-star-any-angle-paths/) for further information, is well explained there.
-Also you can see this [paper](https://drive.google.com/open?id=1hMGIUlks5_YRiU9zSVlU0H2R-VNUp-so) in which there’s a longer and deeper explanation on angled pathfinding and also, on Block A*, which is a version of Theta* that is faster because it uses a hierarchical approach ([this article](https://drive.google.com/open?id=1jbFISJ4SRsnVN2R8UWHvOxKWuXFQgQvY) gets even more information on Block A*).
+Also you can see [this paper](https://drive.google.com/file/d/1gWq_sLpT9y4eDeuwk-qc8fVy_yJlP7St/view?usp=sharing) in which there is a longer and deeper explanation on angled pathfinding and also, on _Block A*_, which is a version of Theta* that is faster because it uses a hierarchical approach ([this article](https://drive.google.com/file/d/1D29tneewFcmQT21_mSxEZ-VLCgQKD28p/view?usp=sharing) gets even more information on Block A*).

 Appart of Block A* , there’s also another faster version for Theta* called Lazy Theta* .
 You can check this AI Game Dev article for more information on it, basically, in four more lines of code, it makes Theta* faster by performing less line of sight checks.